adafruit/Adafruit_CircuitPython_HTTPServer/docs/starting_methods.rst

 ------------------------------------------------------------

-If you do not want to configure the socket pool manually, you can use the ``adafruit_connection_manager`` library, which provides helpers for getting socker pool and SSL context for common boards.
+If you do not want to configure the socket pool manually, you can use the ``adafruit_connection_manager`` library, which provides helpers for getting socket pool and SSL context for common boards.

 Note that it is not installed by default.
-You can read `more about the it here <https://docs.circuitpython.org/projects/connectionmanager/en/latest/index.html>`_.
+You can read `more about it here <https://docs.circuitpython.org/projects/connectionmanager/en/latest/index.html>`_.

 .. literalinclude:: ../examples/httpserver_simpletest_auto_connection_manager.py